 Let’s take a look at a case study: a large housing corporation has a reputation for being an innovative, ambitious real estate agency.
 They operate in a dynamic market, which is one of the reasons they started the transition from being a task-oriented to a more completely process-oriented organization.

 Data analysis, and data-driven working in particular, enables organizations to make the most of their improvement potential.
 But in order to live up to their fullest potential, some proverbial sacred cows will have to be sacrificed on the altar of progress.
-So says Daan van Beek, founder of Passionned Group and author of management books such as The Intelligent Organization.
+So says Daan van Beek, founder of Passionned Group and author of management books such as Data Science for Decision-Makers.
 The idea of BI as a separate department, for example, is a thing of the past.
 “But that’s okay, because change releases new energy,” according to Van Beek.

 During the month of May, the market for BI platforms and analytics carried on like business as usual, but early June brought with it breaking news.
 The BI community was shaken up by the acquisition of two promising BI Tools vendors, and there were some high-profile failures at two well-known specialists of big data solutions.